 Based on the weekly topping line (across the August 2018 and May 2020 highs), there was some weekly topping line resistance into the 7.30 area that was also reinforced by historic weekly Oscillator resistance from 2018 (MA-41 plus 0.8655.)
 While the Oscillator moves up to the 7.55 area this week it has now pushed above.
-The next extended weekly Oscillator threshold based on recent activity is the 7.70-7.75 area this week it is up near at present (with both of those Oscillator thresholds still rising 0.04 per week.)
+The next extended weekly Oscillator threshold based on recent activity is the 7.75-7.80 area this week it had been up near last week prior to reacting back down (with both of those Oscillator thresholds still rising 0.05 per week.)

-The risk to the LIRA is that the extreme mid-2018 Oscillator thresholds are not until the 8.40 area and higher this week.
-As such, the 7.70-7.75 area this week into the 7.75-7.80 area next week are very critical for any potential for the current USD/TRY rally to stall in the near-term.
+The risk to the LIRA is that the extreme mid-2018 Oscillator thresholds are not until the 8.45 area and higher this week.
+As such, the 7.75-7.80 area this week is very critical for any potential for the current USD/TRY rally to continue to remain contained in the near-term.
+Yet at present it has shown its contrarian nature once again as it strengthens on a USD/TRY drop back into the 7.65 area even as other EMERGING CURRENCIES deteriorate.